 Aphasia is a communication problem that occurs after a stroke (or other brain injury) that makes it difficult to talk or understand language to varying degrees.
-Previously, we looked at some of the different types of aphasia that result when specific areas of the brain are damaged.
 In this post, we’ll take a look at the most severe type of aphasia in more detail: global aphasia.

 People with global aphasia have severe language difficulties with impairments to both receptive (taking information in) and expressive (getting information out) communication skills.
 These difficulties span all aspects of language – reading, writing, speaking, and understanding spoken word – making functional communication very challenging indeed.

 Often, global aphasia is accompanied by a weakness or paralysis on one side of the body (usually the right side), known as hemiparesis.
 Apraxia of speech, emotional lability (difficult regulating emotions), and depression can also co-occur.

 Why it’s Called Global Aphasia

 People with global aphasia have suffered damage to the perisylvian cortex (the brain tissue around the Sylvian fissure that divides the frontal and temporal lobes), which includes both Broca’s and Wernicke’s areas.
 These areas are vitally important for verbal communication, such as understanding spoken and written language, using grammar and syntax, and producing words and sentences.
 The result is an overall, or global, language difficulty affecting the production, comprehension, and repetition of the spoken and written word.

 Depending on the extent of damage to the language areas of the brain, global aphasia may improve rapidly in the first few weeks or months after a stroke.
 An initial diagnosis of global aphasia may change into another form of aphasia over time.
 Comprehension will often improve the most, sometimes enough that the global aphasia turns into a severe form of Broca’s aphasia.
 However, in other cases, lasting global impairment may persist.